GeorgeWebDevCy/tcn-mlm/README.md

 - Membership plan catalogue: `GET /wp-json/gn/v1/memberships/plans` returns the plan list consumed by the app’s paywall UI.
 Adjust `tcn_mlm_levels` in WordPress to change pricing, copy, or benefits.
 - Upgrade flows: `POST /wp-json/gn/v1/memberships/confirm` can be triggered by authenticated mobile clients to promote a user after an out-of-band payment confirmation.
 Stripe intent creation (`/stripe-intent`) returns a 501 response until real payment handling is configured—hook into `tcn_mlm_membership_create_payment_session` to provide your own payload.
 - Customise the REST responses by filtering `tcn_mlm_membership_create_payment_session` and `tcn_mlm_membership_confirm_response` to integrate with billing providers or extend the return payload.
+- The admin settings screen now previews membership tiers with TCN branding so site managers can keep pricing aligned with the mobile experience.
 - Ensure the GN Password Login API plugin is active so `/wp-json/gn/v1/login` and related endpoints remain available to the mobile client.

 ## Shortcodes